 The piece de resistance of the whole path has to be the 170 square metre spider web netting that crosses the canyon and lets visitors walk or scramble their way seven metres above the gentle roar of the river.

-Admission: CHF 19 per adult (discount applies to Regional Pass Berner Oberland holders)
+Admission: CHF 19 per adult (discount applies to Berner Oberland Pass holders)

 Trümmelbach Falls at Lauterbrunnen